A shrub, growing to about 3 metres tall.

-Found naturally in New South Wales, Victoria and southern Queensland, usually in wet or swampy conditions as well as rocky outcrops, mainly on the coast and tablelands.
+It is usually found in wet or swampy conditions as well as rocky outcrops, mainly on the coast of NSW, extending into the tablelands in a few regions.

 Birds and bees are attracted to the flowers.